 Emotional intelligence (EI) is a hot topic these days and the focus of more than a few parenting books and articles.
-With only so many hours in the day and Stranger Things coming out on Netflix in a matter of weeks, if you have or work with children, it can be hard to process all the latest findings on EI, much less to apply them to everyday life.
+With only so many hours in the day, if you have or work with children, it can be hard to process all the latest findings on EI, much less to apply them to everyday life.

 This single topic happens to be my passion though, so allow me to bottom line some of the more compelling findings for you along with 5 ways you can pull these findings into life when it comes to helping children grow their emotional intelligence.